mzomparelli/zVirtualDesktop/README.md

 __System Tray Icon:__
 -Choose from several sets of icons
 -The icons indicate which desktop you are viewing
 -`Left-Click` the system tray icon to bring up the default Task View overlay.
+-`Double-Left-Click` the system tray icon to minimize all windows.
+-`Right-Click` the system tray icon to bring up the main menu.

 ![](https://github.com/mzomparelli/zVirtualDesktop/blob/master/Icons.png?raw=true)